ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

 SemEval 2014 Task 1 \cite{marelli2014semeval} evaluates system predictions of textual entailment (TE) relations on sentence pairs from the SICK dataset \cite{marelli2014sick}.
 The three classes are entailment, contradiction and neutral.
 The sizes of SICK train, dev and test sets are 4439, 495 and 4906 pairs, respectively.
 We call this dataset ORIG.

-We also create NONOVER, a copy of ORIG in which \emph{the words that occur in both sentences have been removed}.
+We also create NONOVER, a copy of ORIG in which \emph{words occurring in both sentences are removed}.
 A sentence in NONOVER is denoted by the special token $<$empty$>$ if all words are removed. \tabref{te} shows three pairs from ORIG and their transformation in NONOVER.
 We observe that focusing on the non-overlapping parts provides clearer hints for TE than ORIG.
 In this task, we run two copies of each network, one for ORIG, one for NONOVER; these two networks have a single common LR layer.

-Following \newcite{lai2014illinois}, we train our final system (after fixing of hyperparameters) on train and dev (4,934 pairs).
-Our evaluation measure is accuracy.
+Like \newcite{lai2014illinois}, we train our final system (after fixing hyperparameters) on train and dev (4934 pairs).
+Eval measure is accuracy.